malika-syzdykova/ai-assistant-onchain/README.md

 ## 🧠 Made by

-Developed by Malika Syzdykova | Astana IT University
+Developed by Malika Syzdykova, Akan Zhansarin | Astana IT University
 Group: SE-2322